 Cheryl Britton, practice manager for Te Hiku Hauora, on North Island, New Zealand, was grateful to be in a more isolated location, but said the economic hardship felt by New Zealanders certainly wasn’t limited to the more populous areas.
 Patients hesitant to be seen in-clinic left their clinics virtually empty, leaving many physicians and nurses with little to do.
 Te Hiku Hauora was able to get by — with the help of government subsidies — until patients started to return, but others weren’t so lucky.
 “A smaller practice that is operating as a private practice is much more vulnerable, like any small business, and there were some of those practices that got hit hard,” she says.
 “Some cities had some big hits.
 It was challenging.
 In some instances, they had to terminate contracts with locums.”

 Other facilities were able to redeploy locums at community-based assessment centres (CBACs), which were implemented in an effort to keep COVID out of general practice areas.
 “Patients would instead go to these assessment centers and their focus was dealing with anybody who might have COVID.”

-Susan views this as a time for reflection and an opportunity to plan for what the healthcare landscape will look like in New Zealand after COVID.
+Britton views this as a time for reflection and an opportunity to plan for what the healthcare landscape will look like in New Zealand after COVID.
 “I think the COVID period was actually our trial period, how do you do things differently.
 I think it is very much now how do we work into the future; it is going to be a challenge.”